AhmedWarlock/foundations-of-ml/README.md

 # Foundations of Machine Learning

 This repository contains the foundational concepts and implementations of machine learning algorithms.
-It serves as a starting point for understanding and implementing various machine learning techniques.
+It serves as a starting point for understanding and implementing various machine learning algorithms.

+Each algorithm is in its own folder named accordingly.
+The repository is implemented using Python 3.12.3.

 ## Table of Contents